Palm Sunday

 6:30 pm: In-person & Livestream

 On Maundy Thursday, we are reminded of Jesus’ commandment to love one another (“mandatum,” from which “Maundy" comes).
-As Jesus washed the feet of his disciples, we are called to humbly care for one another, especially the poor and the unloved.
-At the Lord’s table we remember Jesus’ sacrifice of his life, even as we are called to offer ourselves in love for the life of the world.
-At the service’s conclusion, the altar area is stripped of furnishing as a sign of Jesus’ abandonment.
+As Jesus washed the feet of his disciples, we are called to humbly serve and care for one another, especially the poor and the unloved.
+At the Lord’s table we remember Jesus’ sacrifice of his life, and we are called to offer ourselves in love for the life of the world.
+At the service’s conclusion, the altar area is stripped of furnishing as a sign of Jesus’ abandonment by His disciples and followers.

 Good Friday